 Euronext has a partnership with Junior Achievement to inspire students aged 16 to 18 about sustainable finance whilst helping them develop core job skills such as teamwork, problem solving, presentation, and entrepreneurial skills.
 With its partnership, Euronext intends to boost financial literacy and encourage innovation to limit Climate Change and to foster the Blue Economy amongst young entrepreneurs in nine countries.
 Taking the form of a competition that involves a series of activities including two webinars, one on financial literacy and one on blue economy, the challenge culminates in a final competition at European level on the United Nations World Oceans Day.

-In 2022, over 60 Euronext employees across 9 countries volunteered to become mentors for the second edition of this programme.
-Over 250 students benefited from their mentoring.
+In 2023, over 70 Euronext employees across 9 countries volunteered to become mentors for the third edition, with over 250 students benefitting from their mentoring.

 Coastal clean-up